 Cain’s offering, like his life in general, is transactional in nature.
 There seems to be an assumption in the text that an offering is due.
 Cain brings the offering but with a minimum expenditure of energy and resources.

 In contrast, Abel brings the choicest (וּמֵֽחֶלְבֵהֶ֑ן) of the firstlings of his flock.
 He brings to God the fat of the lambs, his most precious lambs, the firstlings.
 It is easy to imagine that for a shepherd, these firstlings have more than economic value.
 Giving them up is a sacrifice, economically and emotionally painful.

 Before heaping all the responsibility for a transactional worldview on Cain, though, or on Eve, his mother . . . or even on humanity . . .
 I wonder.
 Is God, too, implicated in this view of relationship?

 While the text doesn’t explicitly state that God requires sacrifice in exchange for giving life and a beautiful and abundant world in which to live it, where else would Cain and his brother, Abel, have gotten the idea that a sacrifice was required?
 And the text does tell us that God appreciates Abel’s sacrifice more than Cain’s.
-In this way, the story tells us that God, too, has a transactional view of relationships.
-In an interconnected world, God’s view of things is necessarily part of human consciousness.
+In this way, the story may suggest that God, too, has a transactional view of relationships.
+There is an implied economy of being in this universe.

 This transactional view turns out to be the basis of animal sacrifice, as we will see in later chapters.